Charred aubergine flesh with bittersweet cumin, tangy tahini, citrus lemon juice, garlic, bitter parsley and touch of cayenne pepper; Baba Ganoush.

 - Dry roast the aubergine in a baking tray, for an hour, turning over every 20 minutes.
 Set to one side until cool and then remove the charred skin.
 Use both hands to drain any excess liquid.

-- Transfer the aubergine into a high-speed processor and add the remaining ingredients.
+- Transfer the aubergine into a high-speed blender and add the remaining ingredients.
 Whizz until fine.

 - Serve with pita bread or crackers.